Chapter 5: Policy Guidelines for Sponsored Research

 - Prompt publication of results is the normal and expected outcome of a research project.
 A delay not to exceed ninety (90) days in submission for publication may be requested by a sponsor who wishes to preview research results.
 In cases in which a sponsor has been afforded the right to prepare a patent application, or the University wishes to prepare a patent application, it may be agreed that submission for publication may be delayed for up to an additional six months.
 The research agreement governing any project should specify at the outset of the program whether the sponsor reserves the right to request a delay for either of these reasons.

-- In those research projects in which proprietary information is provided by the sponsor prior to or during the course of the project, any limitations on the disposition of that information must be described in writing prior to the time the information is made available and any requirements of confidentiality or other limitations must be documented, provided to, and approved by the Office of Biomedical Sciences for the Medical Center or the Division of Sponsored Research for the University, whichever is appropriate.
+- In those research projects in which proprietary information is provided by the sponsor prior to or during the course of the project, any limitations on the disposition of that information must be described in writing prior to the time the information is made available and any requirements of confidentiality or other limitations must be documented, provided to, and approved by the Office of Research for the Medical Center or the Office of the Vice Provost for Research for the University, whichever is appropriate.
 Knowledge developed by Vanderbilt researchers on the basis of proprietary information is to be governed by these research guidelines unless otherwise governed by terms of an authorized research agreement.
 Proprietary information may be kept confidential between the sponsor and University researchers.
 Any requirements of confidentiality should be limited, however, especially as they apply to graduate and professional students, when those provisions inhibit in any material way the free flow and exchange of ideas important to University missions.
 Any participation by graduate and professional students in research that limits or restricts communication must be approved in advance by the appropriate Dean.

 - Researchers are obligated to inform their department chairs, Deans, and the appropriate Sponsored Research office in writing in advance of project sponsorship of any special relationship that they have or intend to have with a sponsor.
 This disclosure should detail fully the nature and purpose of the relationship but normally need not provide specific amounts of financial reimbursement figures except when necessary to determine the existence of conflicts of interest, allocation of effort, or other University interests defined by the Provost or the Vice Chancellor for Health Affairs, as appropriate.
 This provision applies to all participants in a project, including faculty members, research associates, members of the staff, and students.
 It is expected that sponsors may inquire whether a researcher is receiving support from a competitor and whether safeguards are in place to protect proprietary information from being misused.
 To avoid conflicts of interest, researchers should be especially cautious when accepting support from competitor sponsors who are providing proprietary information.